Ground state baryons in the flux-tube three-body confinement model using Diffusion Monte Carlo: Hamiltonian

 In this work, we investigate two different confinement scenarios, as shown in Fig.~\ref{fig:two_confine}, the pairwise ($\Delta$-type) confinement and the three-body flux-tube (Y-type) confinement.
 In the first one, the two-body linear confinement term is introduced as

 where $\lambda$ is the confinement coupling constant in the $AL$1 model of Ref.~\cite{Silvestre-Brac:1996myf}.
 The value of $\lambda$ is presented in TABLE~\ref{AL1}.
 For the baryons, we introduce an alternative coupling constant $\sigma_{\Delta}$ to replace $\lambda$.
-Apparently, the confinement is proportional to the perimeter of the triangle connecting three quarks.
+Apparently, \clabel[perimeter]{the confinement potential is proportional to the length of the perimeter of the triangle connecting three quarks. }

 In the second scenario, the confinement interaction is proportional to the minimal total length of the color flux tubes linking three quarks,